vasic-digital/Network-Binder/README.md

 # Network Binder

-Bind multiple internet connection endpoints into single one
+Bind multiple internet connection endpoints into single one using the Multipath TCP (mptcp).